-The Group has analysed the possible existence of indicators of impairment of intangible assets, taking into consideration the industry in which it operates, its management of the COVID-19 crisis and the financial forecasts made by Group's management.
+The Group has analysed the possible existence of indicators of impairment of intangible assets, taking into consideration the industry in which it operates and the financial forecasts made by Group's management.
 As a result of the analysis performed, the conclusion is that there is no need to recognise impairment on intangible assets.
+Same conclusion reached as of 31 December 2021.